shaungt1/Shaun-Pritchard-Portfolio/Work AI Graduate/README.md

 ## **Projects & Work:**

-> **You can view all code resources, research, and production work by clicking the following links:** _
+> **You can view all code resources, research, and production work by clicking the following links:**

+``Note: Im continuously adding links to finsh works the below projects are just a few of projects I wanted to highlight``

 - [CAP 5625 Computational Foundations of Artificial Intelligence](https://github.com/shaungt1/CAP-5625-Computational-Foundations-of-Artificial-Intelligence.git)